How to keep your dividends safe from the taxman

 Or you can carry out a Bed and ISA transfer, which moves existing investments into an ISA, by selling them and buying them back within an ISA wrapper, again up to a limit of £20,000 each tax year.

-Khalaf notes: "This does crystallise any gains you’ve made on those investments though, which will count towards your capital gain tax allowance (currently £3,000) and could result in a capital gains tax charge if your profits exceed that amount."
+Khalaf notes: "This does crystallise any gains you’ve made on those investments though, which will count towards your capital gains tax allowance (currently £3,000) and could result in a capital gains tax charge if your profits exceed that amount."

-Protect with a pension
+2, Protect with a pension

 Pensions, such as self-invested personal pensions (SIPPs), are another way to protect your dividends from the taxman.

-SIPPs qualify for the same upfront tax breaks as other pensions, but they come with more flexibility as you can usually can pick and choose from a wide range of investments.
+SIPPs qualify for the same upfront tax breaks as other pensions, but they come with more flexibility as you can usually pick and choose from a wide range of investments.

 They are less flexible than ISAs because you can’t access your money until you hit age 55 (rising to 57 from 2028).
 However, dividends in a pension can accumulate in the pension without being subject to tax, and like in an ISA, they don’t take up any of your £500 dividend allowance.

 Khalaf adds: "You can also do a ‘Bed and SIPP’ to shield existing investments from dividend tax by selling them and buying them back within the tax shelter.
-Again, this potentially raises a capital gain tax liability if your annual gains exceed £3,000."
+Again, this potentially raises a capital gains tax liability if your annual gains exceed £3,000."

-Take advanatage of your dividend allowance
+3, Take advantage of your dividend allowance

 While the dividend allowance has been cut drastically, you can still receive £500 in dividends each year without paying tax on them.